DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-08-12-making-of-distributed-cache.md

 - **Well known service:** The host-port information of the server caches were not hardcoded.
 Instead, they were configured with proprietary well-known service similar to zookeeper.
 - **Naming:** Service configuration look up was done using name of the cache (eg: securities-cache, customer-cache etc)
-- **Configuration:** In addition to the host and port information, the config contained various parameters like connection-pool size, retry-interval etc.
+- **Configuration:** In addition to the host and port information, the config contains various parameters like connection-pool size, retry-interval etc.
 - **Fallback:** The service was created and maintained by Nomura architecture team and hardly ever had downtime.
 Thus we did not create fall back for this.
-Also, the service was needed only during startup, thus reducing probability of failure.
+Also, the service was needed only during startup, thus reducing probability of failure further.

 <figure>
     <a href="{{ site.url }}/images/blog/cache/cache_discovery.jpg"><img src="{{ site.url }}/images/blog/cache/cache_discovery.jpg"></a>